Ne Tak: Election-2006

 In December 2005, the leader of the SDPU(u) Viktor Medvedchuk stated that the bloc would not enter into a coalition with the "orange".
-In the same place, V. Medvedchuk specified that “he includes not only Our Ukraine”, “The Yulia Tymoshenko Bloc, the Pora-PRP bloc, Ukrainian People’s Bloc of Kostenko and Plyushch, but also the Socialist Party of Ukraine.”
+In the same place, V. Medvedchuk specified that "he includes not only Our Ukraine", "The Yulia Tymoshenko Bloc, the Pora-PRP bloc, Ukrainian People’s Bloc of Kostenko and Plyushch, but also the Socialist Party of Ukraine."
 The bloc was to seek partnership with the Party of Regions.
-According to the forecast of Leonid Kravchuk, who spoke at the same time, the bloc should gain 7-10% of the votes in the parliamentary elections.
+According to the forecast of Leonid Kravchuk, who spoke at the same time, the bloc should gain 7–10% of the votes in the parliamentary elections.

-December 23 2005 and the leader of the election campaign of the Party of Regions Yevgeny Kushnarev stated that the "Ne Tak!" is a strategic partner of the Party of Regions of Ukraine.
+December 23, 2005, and the leader of the election campaign of the Party of Regions Yevgeny Kushnarev stated that the "Ne Tak!" is a strategic partner of the Party of Regions of Ukraine.
 In January 2006, SDPU(o) leader Viktor Medvedchuk said that their bloc would definitely win the elections and be in parliament, stressing that at that time more than one million Ukrainians were members of the common bloc alone.

-At the 2006 Ukrainian parliamentary election, 26 March 2006, it won 1.01% of the popular vote and no seats.
+At the 2006 Ukrainian parliamentary election, March 26, 2006, it won 1.01% of the popular vote and no seats.

-The results of the elections showed the political inconsistency of the SDPU(o) — for example, in AR Crimea, where the party had 28,000 party members, for the “Not so!” only 15,005 votes were cast.
-They received 257,106 votes - with more than one million members of the common bloc declared by V.V.
+The results of the elections showed the political inconsistency of the SDPU(o) — for example, in AR Crimea, where the party had 28,000 party members, for the "Not so!" only 15,005 votes were cast.
+They received 257,106 votes – with more than one million members of the common bloc declared by V.V.
 Medvedchuk (the SDPU (o) had 405 thousand party members as of January 1, 2005).

 Local elections in Ukraine (2006)

-According to the results of elections in the Verkhovna Rada of Crimea and regional councils, the bloc received 4 mandates (3.09% of votes) in the Supreme Council of the Autonomous Republic of Crimea and 7 mandates (3.82% of votes) in the Zaporozhye Regional Council.
+According to the results of elections of the Verkhovna Rada of Crimea and regional councils, the bloc received 4 mandates (3.09% of votes) in Crimea and 7 mandates (3.82% of votes) in the Zaporizhzhia Oblast Council.

 In the elections of the mayor of Kyiv, the bloc supported the candidacy of Oleksandr Omelchenko.